yoonmoonsick/dnd2024/README.md

 - Level 6: Extra Attack
   - You can attack twice instead of once whenever you take the Attack action on your turn.
 - Level 6: Weapon Mastery
-- Level 12: Master’s Flourish
+- Level 12: Master's Flourish
   - Whenever you use a Blade Flourish option, you regain 1 Bardic Inspiration per turn.

 ### College of Valor